Conflict Minerals Report

 1. Company Overview

-Through our Black Diamond, PIEPS and SKINourishment brands, we offer a broad range of products including: high performance activity-based apparel (such as shells, insulation, midlayers, pants and logowear); rock-climbing footwear and equipment (such as carabiners, protection devices, harnesses, belay devices, helmets, and ice-climbing gear); technical backpacks and high-end day packs; trekking poles; headlamps and lanterns; gloves and mittens; and skincare and other sport-enhancing products.
+Through our Black Diamond, PIEPS, and SKINourishment brands, we offer a broad range of products including: high-performance, activity-based apparel (such as shells, insulation, midlayers, pants and logowear); rock-climbing footwear and equipment (such as carabiners, protection devices, harnesses, belay devices, helmets, and ice-climbing gear); technical backpacks and high-end day packs; trekking poles; headlamps and lanterns; gloves and mittens; and skincare and other sport-enhancing products.
 We also offer advanced skis, ski poles, ski skins, and snow safety products, including avalanche airbag systems, avalanche transceivers, shovels, and probes.
-Through our Sierra brand, we manufacture a wide range of high-performance bullets and ammunition for both rifles and pistols that are used for precision target shooting, hunting and military and law enforcement purposes.
+Through our Sierra and Barnes brands, we manufacture a wide range of high-performance bullets and ammunition for both rifles and pistols that are used for precision target shooting, hunting and military and law enforcement purposes.

 2. Products Overview

-Certain products that we manufacture or contract to manufacture contain tungsten (tungsten carbide is used in our headlamps, ski pole tips, trekking pole tips, the JetForce avalanche airbag system, avalanche beacons, avalanche rescue probes and some of our bullets), tin (solder is used in plating zippers for our apparel line, tents, backpacks and heated gloves, in the assembly of our headlamps, the JetForce avalanche airbag system, avalanche beacons, avalanche rescue probes and certain ski accessories, and a tin alloy is used in some of our bullets), tantalum (used in capacitors in electrical circuit boards in headlamps, heated gloves, certain ski accessories, the JetForce avalanche airbag system and avalanche beacons) and gold (used in the assembly of our headlamps, the JetForce avalanche airbag system and avalanche beacons).
-We determined that during the 2019 calendar year, we manufactured and sub-contracted to manufacture products containing conflict minerals and that the use of these minerals is necessary to the functionality or production of these products.
+Certain products that we manufacture or contract to manufacture contain tungsten (tungsten carbide is used in our ski pole tips, trekking pole tips, the JetForce avalanche airbag system and some of our headlamps, avalanche beacons, probes and bullets), tin (solder is used in plating zippers for our apparel line, tents and backpacks and in the assembly of our headlamps, the JetForce avalanche airbag system, avalanche beacons, heated gloves, some of our probes and a tin alloy is used in some of our bullets), tantalum (used in capacitors in electrical circuit boards in headlamps, the JetForce avalanche airbag system, avalanche beacons, probes and heated gloves) and gold (used in the assembly of some of our headlamps and in the JetForce avalanche airbag system).
+We determined that during the 2020 calendar year, we manufactured and sub-contracted to manufacture products containing conflict minerals and that the use of these minerals is necessary to the functionality or production of these products.